hdinkel/linuxcommandline/linux_beginner/exercises_beginner.rst

 #.
 Try running it as ``./mydate`` or ``adir/mydate`` (depending on your current working directory)

 #.
-Copy a textfile from a previos exercise into adir, then change the permissions, so you are not allowed to write to it.
-Test this by trying to read it via `cat`.
+Copy a textfile from a previous exercise into ``adir``, then change the permissions, so you are not allowed to write to it.
+   Test that you are still able to read the file via `cat`.

 #.
 Then change the permissions so you can't read/cat it either.
 Test this by trying to read it via `cat`.

 #.
-Change your working directory to testpermissions, and then try changing the permissions on the directory adir to non-executable.
+Change your working directory to ``testpermissions``, and then try changing the permissions on the directory ``adir`` to non-executable.

 #.
 What are the minimum permissions (on the directory) necessary for you to be able to execute ``adir/mydate``?